4wheeljive/AnimARTrixPlayground/README.md

   - To drive a physical LED panel using web BLE and a custom UI

+NOTE:  I have not used the Screen Test/ WASM functionality since very early development of the playground.
+Certain variables/UI elements may be broken/missing.

 Uses
 - To allow users to explore/create custom animations for their own projects
 - To allow for "guest" access control of a display (e.g., at a party) through BLE with a mobile device